aebustion/SIMMER/README.md

  ## Output
- After running a SIMMER query, the user will obtain five files:
+ After running a SIMMER query, the user will obtain five files in about ~10-13 seconds:
  * DM_distance_ranked_rxns.txt (a file containing all MetaCyc reactions' euclidean distances to the input query, sorted from closest to farthest)
  * DM_EC_predictions.tsv (a tsv file containing SIMMER's predicted EC numbers for the query reaction)
  * DM_enzyme_predictions.fasta (a fasta file containing all predicted bacterial enzymes in the human gut capable of the query reaction)